rita-ro/sql-project/README.md

 Concentration in January–February 2022, the best results cluster in a short period, which may point to strong seasonality or a particularly effective campaign strategy during that time.
 Optimization insight: strategies used in early 2022 Facebook campaigns could be benchmarked and replicated for future ads.
-Task 1.3 - Top performing weekly campaign:
+<pre> Task 1.3 - Top performing weekly campaign:
 Analyzed advertising campaigns across Facebook and Google to identify weekly revenue drivers.
 Aggregated campaign performance by week.
 Ranked campaigns by total weekly revenue contribution.
 Highlighted standout campaigns for strategic review.
 As a result, identified “Expansion” as the top campaign, generating $2.29M in the week of April 11, 2022.
 Therefore I suggest to prioritize high-revenue campaigns in budget allocation.
-Task 1.4 - Monthly Reach Growth Analysis:
+<pre> Task 1.4 - Monthly Reach Growth Analysis:
 Measured audience reach growth across Facebook and Google campaigns to identify which campaigns expanded visibility most effectively.
 Aggregated campaign reach by month.
 Applied window functions to calculate month-over-month growth.